Many of our small business clients have negative preconceived notions about debt: they believe it’s either risky or unnecessary.

 What Happens If You Have Too Much Debt?

 Having too much debt can lead to numerous additional financial problems.
-You’ll struggle to save money, you’ll miss payments, or even suffer calls form debt collectors.
+You’ll struggle to save money, miss payments, or even suffer calls from debt collectors.
 You may be forced to borrow from family and friends just to stay afloat, not to mention the emotional stress that can even affect your loved ones.
-Keep reading What Happens When You Don’t Pay Your Debt? for more info.

 How Much Credit Debt Is Bad?